WyoARCC/arcc-docs/rhel-workstations/rhel-repos.md

 aspiration to be enterprise quality.
 ARCC admininistrators have often used EPEL repositories to get additional packages not supported by Red Hat directly.

-To install the EPEL repository*, run the following with root permissions and follow any on screen instructions:
+To install the EPEL repository, run the following with root permissions and follow any on screen instructions:

 ```